-The "State of the Air" 2019 report adds to the evidence that a changing climate is making it harder to protect human health.
-The three years covered in this report ranked as the hottest years on record globally.
-High ozone days and spikes in particle pollution zoomed, putting millions more people at risk and adding challenges to the work cities are doing across the nation to clean up.
+The "State of the Air" 2020 report adds to the evidence that a changing climate is making it harder to protect human health.
+The three years covered in this report ranked among the five hottest years on record globally.
+High ozone days and spikes in particle pollution followed, putting millions more people at risk and adding challenges to the work cities are doing across the nation to clean up.

-The 2019 report—the 20th annual release—uses the most recent quality-assured air pollution data, collected by the federal, state and local governments and tribes in 2015, 2016 and 2017.
-The "State of the Air" 2019 report looks at levels of ozone and particle pollution found in official monitoring sites across the United States in 2015, 2016 and 2017.
-For comparison, the "State of the Air" 2018report covered data from 2014, 2015 and 2016.1 The report uses the most current quality-assured nationwide data available for these analyses.
+The 2020 report—the 21st annual release—uses the most recent quality-assured air pollution data, collected by the federal, state and local governments and tribes in 2016, 2017 and 2018.
+The "State of the Air" 2020 report looks at levels of ozone and particle pollution found at official monitoring sites across the United States in those years.
+For comparison, the "State of the Air" 2019 report covered data from 2015, 2016 and 2017.

-The report examines particle pollution (PM2.5) in two separate ways: averaged year-round (annual average) and short-term levels (24-hour).
+The report examines fine particle pollution (particulate matter smaller than 2.5 microns in diameter, also known as PM2.5) in two separate ways: averaged year-round (annual average) and short-term levels (24-hour).
 For both ozone and short-term particle pollution, the analysis uses a weighted average number of days that allows recognition of places with higher levels of pollution.
-For the year-round particle pollution rankings, the report uses averages calculated and reported by the U.S. Environmental Protection Agency (EPA).
+For the year-round particle pollution rankings, the report uses averages calculated and reported by the U.S. Environmental Protection Agency

-Los Angeles remains the city with the worst ozone pollution as it has for 19 years of the 20-year history of the report.
-Fresno-Madera-Hanford, CA returned to the most-polluted slot for year-round particle pollution, while Bakersfield, CA, maintains its rank as the city with the worst short-term particle pollution.
+Los Angeles remains the city with the worst ozone pollution in the nation, as it has for 20 years of the 21-year history of the report.
+Bakersfield, CA, returned to the most polluted slot for year-round particle pollution, while Fresno-Madera-Hanford, CA, returned to its rank as the city with the worst short-term particle pollution.